Everything you've always wanted to know about Anambas but were afraid to ask.

 The sea route has a fast and a slow option.

-From Tanjung Pinang, in Pulau Bintan, you can catch either the VOC Batavia fast ferry or MV Seven Star fast ferry.
-Depending on which day of the week it is, these two fast ferries alternately ply the seas between Bintan and Anambas.
+Depending on which day of the week it is, there are two ferries that alternately ply the seas between Batam/Bintan and Anambas.
 Both vessels' final destination is Tarempa, after a short stopover at Letung, Jemaja.
-The journey to Jemaja lasts about 7-8 hours.
-From there to Tarempa, it's another two hour sail, subject to weather, sea state and any logistics or technical issues of course.
+From Letung to Tarempa, it's another two-hour sail, subject to weather, sea state and any logistics or technical issues of course.
+Total journey time to Tarempa is about 10 hours from Bintan and about 7 hours from Batam.

-By the way, Bintan is connected by fast ferry from Singapore, which is pretty much an hourly service.
+By the way, Batam and Bintan are connected by ferry from Singapore, which is pretty much an hourly service.
 For more details on how to get to Anambas, click Anambas Ferry.

 What's the airport like on Matak?
 Any more information on how to go from Matak to the rest of Anambas?